CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 The application will be created on AIP Console after you've run the Jenkins Job.

 **Important note**

-* When an application is created without the deliveries history then the source code should be located the Source Folder Path sub-folders.
+* When an application is created without the deliveries history then the source code should be located in the Source Folder Path sub-folders.
 This meant no file will not be accepted.

 #### Add Version